All-optical quantum computing using cubic phase gates: Introduction

 Still one problem remains that these naturally occurring cubic nonlinearities, such as three-wave mixing \cite{Langford2011}, generalized ``trisqueezing'' \cite{Braunstein1987, Banaszek1997}, or certain cubic two-mode Hamiltonians \cite{Yanagimoto2022}, are not easy to exploit experimentally in a loss-tolerant and efficient way, exhibiting a sufficiently strong effective nonlinearity \footnote{Note that in the terminology of nonlinear optics, the cubic and the quadratic Hamiltonians are associated with $\chi^{(3)}$ and $\chi^{(2)}$ interactions, respectively.
 This is the terminology used in Ref.~\cite{Yanagimoto2022}, while $\chi^{(3)}$ interactions are typically much weaker than $\chi^{(2)}$ interactions.
-In terms of the mode operators, however, the $\chi^{(3)}$ interaction would be of 4th order (a quartic, 4th-order polynomial of the mode operators) like the well-known Kerr interactions and the ``quadratic'' $\chi^{(2)}$ interaction would correspond to a cubic Hamiltonian.
+In terms of the mode operators, however, the $\chi^{(3)}$ interaction would be of 4th order like the well-known Kerr interactions and the ``quadratic'' $\chi^{(2)}$ interaction would correspond to a cubic Hamiltonian.
 The latter is the terminology of the present work.
 In a way, the ``cubic gates'' as used here thus belong to the class of quadratic nonlinear interactions when the above terminology is applied.
 Nonetheless, we shall stick to the usual terminology of CV quantum computation \cite{LLoyd1999, BraunsteinRMP2005, Menicucci2006, WeedbrookRMP2012} where the cubic gates represent the lowest-order nonlinear, non-Gaussian operations.
-Quadratic gates then correspond to the Gaussian gates and quadratic Hamiltonians generate the Gaussian (unitary) transformations (which are those that lead to linear transformations of the mode operators).}.
+Quadratic gates then correspond to the Gaussian gates and quadratic Hamiltonians generate the Gaussian (unitary) transformations.}.
 Another problem is that, even when assuming that robust, elementary cubic gates are experimentally available, the existing schemes require unrealistically many such cubic gates of sufficient and variable interaction strength, which even in a well-scalable time-domain approach would become impractical taking into account experimental errors and loss per physical gate.
-Here we address this latter problem and, assuming that cubic {\it single-mode} gates will be experimentally available \cite{Fcpgexp}, we propose gate decomposition techniques that lead to gate sequences of cubic single-mode gates and beam splitters of the order of ten gates, while demonstrating their use in various relevant quantum applications.
+Here we address this latter problem and, assuming that cubic single-mode gates will be experimentally available \cite{Fcpgexp}, we propose gate decomposition techniques that lead to gate sequences of cubic single-mode gates and beam splitters of the order of ten gates, while demonstrating their use in various relevant quantum applications.
 Moreover, the difficult cubic gates may be chosen either relatively weak or all identical, thus facilitating potential experimental implementations.